-Each European Economic Area (EEA) country – the 28 EU countries plus Iceland, Liechtenstein and Norway – has appointed a competent authority to manage the inclusion of aviation in the EU emissions trading system (EU ETS).
+Each European Economic Area (EEA) country – the EU Member States plus Iceland, Liechtenstein and Norway – has appointed a competent authority to manage the inclusion of aviation in the EU emissions trading system (EU ETS).

 To reduce administrative costs, each operator is administered by a single country.